vprnet/podcast-directory/README.md

 ##Get Involved

 We also want your help.
 If you're a Vermonter and you host a podcast, get in touch.
 If you're a Vermonter and you have a favorite local podcast, get in touch.
 If you're a developer and you think you can do this much better than I can, pull request accepted.
-This is public media, folks.
+Welcome to public media, folks.

 My name is Sara, and I'm in charge of all things code on this project.
-Chances are that if you're finding out about it through the GitHub repo, I'm the person you'll want to get in touch with.
+There's a whole digital team alongside me here, but chances are that if you're finding out about it through the GitHub repo, I'm the person you'll want to get in touch with.

 So, reach out!
 I'm at [@sarambsimon](http://twitter.com/sarambsimon).

-##Notes on the project
+##Notes on the Project

 This project started with VPR's [Live From the Fort](http://www.vpr.net/apps/live-from-the-fort/) as a template.
 Vermonters love to recycle.